ashn-dot-dev/site/src/blog/wip.md

 var i1 = 0u;
 ```

-Sunder does not have a traditional C-style for loop, but the common form of a
+Sunder does not have a traditional C-style for-loop, but the common form of a
-C-style for loop, `for (int i = 0; i < end, i++)` can be expressed using the
+C-style for-loop, `for (int i = 0; i < end, i++)` can be expressed using the
-Sunder for loop syntax `for i in end`.
+Sunder for-loop syntax `for i in end`.
 So the ODS loop:

 ```cpp
 for (int i = 0; i < a.length; i++) {